MattMS/flogging.js/README.md

 This library is intended to make logging in functional programming a bit easier.
 It should play nicely with [Ramda](http://ramdajs.com/).

+**Please note:** This library should still be considered experimental and functions may change at any time.

+You are encouraged to [read the source](./main.coffee.md) and use included libraries directly.
+Consider this like a [Mercury](https://github.com/Raynos/mercury)-inspired logging collection.

 ## Installing